Finding Gold in Colorado Historic Sites & Modern Prospecting Honey Holes

 • Pans with small bottoms (a wide bottom is easier to pan with)

 • Fancy gear meant to make finish processing of your concentrates easier.
 None of the fancy tools is as quick or effective as a good gold panner.
-Practice until you are good, watch some YouTube videos and scroll back up here to read my article on finish processing your concentrates the cheap and easy way!
+Practice until you are good, watch some YouTube videos and use this link to read my article on finish processing your concentrates the cheap and easy way!

 Leave a comment